 Rotating the STBY IND dimmer control, found on the switch panel in the DIMMING group, controls lighting of the standby airspeed indicator, attitude indicator, altimeter and non-stabilized magnetic compass.
-Rotating the dimmer control counterclockwise decreases light intensity from the highest level to off.
+If the standby flight instrument (GI 275) is installed, it controls the lighting level of the display and non-stabilized magnetic compass.
+Rotating the dimmer control knob counterclockwise decreases light intensity from the highest level to the minimum level or off.
+In the minimum level or off position, if the external dimming input fails, or is below the minimum input level, the standby flight instrument automatically controls internal dimming of the display by photocell.